d2l-ai/d2l-en/chapter_multilayer-perceptrons/underfit-overfit.md

 As machine learning scientists, our goal is to discover general patterns.
 Say, for example, that we wish to learn the pattern that associates genetic markers with the development of dementia in adulthood.
-It's easy enough to memorize our training set.
+It is easy enough to memorize our training set.
 Each person's genes uniquely identify them, not just among people represented in our dataset, but among all people on earth!